SJTUJohnClass/Minivim/README.md

   * Your cursor should NOT exceed the end of a line and the end of the file.
   * About the length of `tab`: a better way to handle `\t` is to seeing `\t` as a fixed number of spaces, like 4 or 2.
 Also, you can simulate its behavior in Vim, but sometimes it's too complex and confusing.
 We highly **recommend**(just recommend) you to see it as 4 spaces.
   * About `:q!` command: If the file you are editing does not exist and was created by MiniVim, then this operation will also undo the creation.
-  * In Vim, if one line has too many characters making it exceed the window, vim will split it into several lines with them sharing the same line number.
-We don't make any demands of this, you can implement it as you like.
-But you should notice that, if you split it then you need to care about where your cursor will be if you press $\uparrow$ and $\downarrow$.
-On the other hand, if you're not willing to split it, then you have to move your windows left or right if the cursor exceeds the windows.
-You can choose any way you want and implement it.
   * When in vim you press $\downarrow$ first and $\uparrow$ second, the cursor will be at its former position instead of the length of this line and the following line.
 You need to implement this in your minivim.
 For example, if we have three lines with lengths of $10, 5, 12$ respectively and your cursor is at the $8$th char of the first line.
 When press $\downarrow$, the cursor will move to the end of the second line because it doesn't have enough characters.
 Then you press $\downarrow$ again, your program must ensure that now the cursor is at the $8$th character of the third line.
 After that, you Press $\uparrow$ two times, and the cursor must return to the $8$th char in the first line.
 In short, when pressing $\uparrow$ or $\downarrow$, minivim need to remember the current column of the cursor.
 If the new line doesn't have enough characters, then the cursor will be at the end of the line.
 Press $\uparrow$ or $\downarrow$ again, if this new line has enough columns, the cursor must be at the column that minivim remembers.

   These are some conventions you need to follow.
 You are asked to implement these features compulsively.